ScorpiosCrux/CPSC-572-Valorant-Network/README.md

 ### Creation:

-Create a folder and name it exactly `CPSC-572-Project-VENV` because .gitignore is configured to ignore this folder name.
+- Open the cloned dir and inside create a folder and name it exactly `CPSC-572-Project-VENV` because .gitignore is configured to ignore this folder name.
 `python3 -m venv /path/to/new/virtual/environment`

 ### Activation: